Radcliffe/sudoku-generator/README.md

 puzzle having a unique solution, but these are hard to generate.

-It is not possible with these scripts to specify the difficulty level or the number of clues when generating a Sudoku puzzle.
+It is not possible with these scripts to specify the difficulty level or the number of clues when generating a Sudoku puzzle, although it is possible to filter the results.
 The scripts generate Sudoku puzzles completely at random, and then estimate the difficulty afterward.

 ## Getting started